libplctag/libplctag/README.md

 We have limited access to some types of PLCs and most of our testing has been on PLC5 and ControlLogix machines.

-We do not have much experience with things like autotools etc. that can help portability.
-If you have such experience, we would love patches or tips!

 We are trying to keep things as simple as possible so that this can be easily deployed in embedded systems.
 We have limited the API "surface area" as much